athertahir/aws/Episode_12/12_Launching an EC2 instance.md

 the key pair file and type the following command to change the file permissions.

-For Linux and Mac users — `sudo chmod 600 ec2keypair.pem`{.markup--code .markup--p-code} \
+For Linux and Mac users — `sudo chmod 600 ec2keypair.pem`

-For Windows users — `chmod 600 ec2keypair.pem`{.markup--code
+For Windows users — `chmod 600 ec2keypair.pem`
-.markup--p-code}

 In place of ec2keypair.pem enter the name of your key pair file.

 ​2.
 Now, to log in to your ec2 instance type the following command.

-`ssh ec2-user@public-ip-address -i ec2keypair.pem`{.markup--code
+`ssh ec2-user@public-ip-address -i ec2keypair.pem`
-.markup--p-code}

 If you are prompted to type yes or no, type yes.